Faculty promotions announced

-Muhlenberg College is pleased to announce the following faculty members have been promoted to Professor by the Board of Trustees.
+Muhlenberg College is pleased to announce the following faculty members have been granted tenure and promoted to the title of associate professor by the Board of Trustees.

 Dr. Amy Corbin, media & communication and film studies, specializes in the representation of race and cultural difference in film and is specifically interested in how racial and cultural issues are symbolized by places and geographical relationships like travel.
 She has published essays on the intersection of femininity and whiteness in Southern films of the 1980s, the multiple locations in Sherman Alexie’s film The Business of Fancydancing, the hybrid aesthetics of Charles Burnett's My Brother's Wedding and the theory of film spectatorship as virtual travel.
 She is currently working on a book manuscript entitled Cinematic Geographies and Multicultural Spectatorship in America, which demonstrates the way that iconic American places-- Indian Country, the inner city, the south and the suburbs-- were used to express a growing interest in multiculturalism during the post-civil rights era.
 Corbin’s courses include Introduction to Film Analysis, Film History: 1950-Present, Melodrama, Travel and Cultural Encounters in Film and a first-year seminar on Martin Scorsese.